 Diminshed Returns and Overtraining

 One of the problems with training, as opposed to experiential learning, is that training is a controlled environment.
 Real life is an infinitely more complicated place.
 Therefore, it becomes easy to trick ourselves into complacency by focusing all our attention on one skill.
 This is extremely common with shooters; they view the gun as a solution to every problem.
-Often, there were a number of ‘pre-fight indicators’, to borrow from Craig Douglas.
+Often, there were a number of indicators that we can observe if we train ourselves to look for them.

 As well, there are times when drawing a gun – even in a lethal force encounter – is a poor option due to a disparity in skill, strength, or numbers.
 When we overtrain in one specific discipline, we begin to lose sight of other, equally important skills (such as Applied Situational Awareness, or an understanding of violence) and we objectify the tools, rather than resolve ourselves to starting over as unconsciously incompetent beginners in a new field.